Burials and cremations during Coronavirus

 Why this has changed

-The arrangements are based on the latest Public Health England guidance for managing a funeral during the pandemic, industry standards, and the layout of the crematorium building.
+We must regularly update our arrangements based on the latest national restrictions from the Government, and the latest Public Health England guidance for managing a funeral during the pandemic and industry standards, and in the context of the layout of the crematorium building.

 Please consider the risk to yourself and your family of choosing to attend funerals in person.
 Although safety measures are in place, the more people who turn up, the greater the likelihood of Coronavirus spreading.